Individually Handcrafted Custom Designer Women's Swimwear and Clothing

 and shipped United States Postal Service Priority Mail

-within two weeks of the date your order is placed
+in two weeks after the date your order is placed

 Jita Customer Service - (850) 939-5881 Mon-Sat 10am - 7pm Eastern Time

 Copyright © Jita Swim and Island Wear all rights reserved